Algernon Charles Swinburne (1837-1909), Poet and literary reviewer

 Sitter in 22 portraits

 One of the outstanding poets of the nineteenth century.
-Born into the minor aristocracy, he met Rossetti at Oxford, and became an intimate member of his circle.
-His unconventional behaviour and the erotic nature of much of his poetry aroused controversy; his lyrical gifts gradually won him recognition as a major poet, and he exerted considerable influence on the literary and aesthetic tastes of his age.
+Born into the minor aristocracy, Swinburne met Rossetti at Oxford, and became an intimate member of his circle.
+His unconventional behaviour, alcoholic excess and the erotic nature of much of his poetry aroused controversy; but his lyrical gifts gradually won him recognition as a major poet, and he exerted considerable influence on the literary and aesthetic tastes of his age.
 Despite his republican sympathies, Swinburne was considered as a successor to Alfred Lord Tennyson as Poet Laureate in 1892.
 Although not appointed Laureate, he remained popular until long after his death.
-Spent his last years in semi-retirement in Putney, with Theodore Watts-Dunton.
+He spent his last years soberly in semi-retirement in Putney, with Theodore Watts-Dunton.

 by Unknown photographer